peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

-of attestations are reported in accordance with the JWT standard, while for the purposes of this specification, any credential or attestation format format may be used, as long as all attributes and requirements of them are satisfied, even using equivalent names or values.
+of attestations are reported in accordance with the JWT standard, while for the purposes of this specification, any credential or attestation format format may be used, as long as all attributes and requirements defined in this specification are satisfied, even using equivalent names or values.

 # Status Attestation Request